mmore500/waves/blog/_posts/2020-06-03-drag-and-drop-blogpost.md

       }
     }

-    return number-2; //subtract mirror and org in freezer }
+    return number-2; //subtract mirror and original org in freezer }